pjungwir/postgres-temporal-talk/slides.md

       - They aren't copying:
         - the product tags,
         - which countries the product was available in,
-        - the product's vendor's 00
+        - the product's vendor's commission
         - cost of inventory is really hard too
       - In practice very few companies can re-generate their 2016 sales report and get the same answers as before.
     - real estate: